LaboratorioSperimentale/Formazione-data_plumbers_corner/02-materials/slides/slides.md

 - show the 20 _least_ frequent words
 - show all words and their counts _in alphabetical order_
 - write the results to a new text file
+- show the 10 most frequent words, _excluding punctuation_
+- show all words _whose frequency is exactly 1_
 - ...

 ## Next time